Bayesian Variational Inference for Mixed Data Mixture Models: Experimental Results

 In terms of frequentist coverage, from \Cref{table:scenario2coverage}, it can be seen that the coverage of $\pi$ and $\mu$ are close to $95\%$, albeit somewhat worse compared to scenario 1.
 Interestingly, $\Sigma$ has better coverage than scenario 1, but $\psi$ has considerably worse coverage, which could be due to $\psi$ having much higher dimension in scenario 2 compared to scenario 1.
 Again the Gibbs sampler achieves higher overall frequentist coverage as expected.

-For scenario 3, from \Cref{table:scenario3error}, as for the previous scenarios we observe that good point estimation of the parameters $(\mu, \Lambda, \psi, \pi)$ is achieved with the error decreasing as the sample size $n$ increases for all parameters.
-The proportion of data points with the correctly predicted hard mixture component is close to $100 \%$, and the error in log posterior predictive density is low compared to the average absolute log posterior predictive density on the test set of $7.3$.
+For scenario 3, from \Cref{table:scenario3error}, again we observe that good point estimation of the parameters $(\mu, \Lambda, \psi, \pi)$ is achieved with the error decreasing as the sample size $n$ increases for all parameters.
+The proportion of data points with the correctly predicted hard mixture component is close to $1$, and the error in log posterior predictive density is low compared to the average absolute log posterior predictive density on the test set of $7.3$.
 The errors for the misspecified $K$ case is somewhat higher but still close to the correctly specified $K$ case, EM and the Gibbs sampler, which agree strongly.

-In terms of frequentist coverage, from \Cref{table:scenario3coverage} the posterior HDI is able to achieve reasonably good coverage for all parameters, though $\Sigma$ like in scenario 1 is the most difficult parameter to achieve good coverage.
+In terms of frequentist coverage, from \Cref{table:scenario3coverage} the posterior HDI is able to achieve good coverage for all parameters, though $\Sigma$ like in scenario 1 is the parameter with the lowest coverage.
 The difference in overall coverage between VI and Gibbs is also the smallest in this case.

+In \Cref{table:runtimecomparison}, we compare the runtimes for the CAVI algorithm and the Gibbs sampler across the three scenarios described above, which were conducted in Python 3.9.22.
+In terms of computational complexity, both the CAVI and Gibbs sampler are $O(nK(p^2+q))$ per iteration for large sample sizes $n$, but typically CAVI converges within a few hundred iterations, often less than $100$, whereas the Gibbs sampler is typically required to run for thousands of iterations before convergence and to reach comparable accuracy.
+In our experiments, we ran the Gibbs sampler for a conservative $3001$ iterations with $600$ iterations left as burn-in.
+It can be seen from \Cref{table:runtimecomparison} that the CAVI runtimes are orders of magnitudes faster than the Gibbs runtimes, even when the VI is ran on a larger dataset, suggesting it is much more computationally scalable.
+In the supplement, we present a more in-depth comparison of the runtimes between CAVI and Gibbs sampler for scenario 3, for more combinations of $n,p,q$ and $K$.